Start9Labs/documentation/site/source/user-manual/service-guides/lightning/lightning-integrations.rst

       .. note:: This is not the same as connecting Alby directly to your lightning node - using LNbits allows us to allocate a specific amount of funds to Alby instead of giving it full access to your lightning node.
 We can also use LNbits to permit your Alby wallet to **just receive** satoshis, or the ability to both **receive and spend** satoshis.

+      .. note:: Requires a Tor enabled browser - Make sure you are already :ref:`running Tor<connecting-tor>` on your system and we suggest using Firefox which must be :ref:`configured to use Tor.<tor-firefox>`

       #.
 Download the Alby extension by visiting the `Alby Github <https://github.com/getAlby/lightning-browser-extension#installation>`_, selecting your browser, and installing.

       #.
 On the Alby welcome screen, select "Get Started."